lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; Disables the left Windows key while inside of DotA 2.
     *LWin::Return

-*Simply put, this code hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT* `dota2.exe`*.* <kbd>SPACE</kbd> retains full functionality.
-These five lines are all that is needed to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
+*Simply put, this hotkey hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT* `dota2.exe`*.* <kbd>SPACE</kbd> retains full functionality.
+This hotkey is all that is needed to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
 The only reason they could not be utilized before was because Windows shortcuts would "Alt-tab" the user out of DotA.
-These sacred five lines fix the issue.
+This single rebind to <kbd>SPACE</kbd> fixes the issue.

 ## To Install